Teaching Teams (Microsoft Teams and team work skills)

-The links below are to some tutorial resources for working with Microsoft Teams (here) and for a set of team training activities that I developed initially for incorporation in a large 1st year undergraduate class at The University of Queensland and have adapted (and used in Microsoft Teams Class Notebook) for facilitating teamwork in my 3rd year class for their documentary assignment (here).
+Along with examples of student videos, the links below lead to some tutorial resources for working with Microsoft Teams (here) and a set of team training activities that I developed initially for incorporation in a large 1st year undergraduate class at The University of Queensland and have adapted (and used in Microsoft Teams Class Notebook) for facilitating teamwork in my 3rd year class for their documentary assignment (here).

 Podcast: HERE

-The links below are to some tutorial resources for working with Microsoft Teams (here) and for a set of team training activities that I developed initially for incorporation in a large 1st year undergraduate class at The University of Queensland and have adapted (and used in Microsoft Teams Class Notebook) for facilitating teamwork in my 3rd year class for their documentary assignment (here).
+Along with examples of student videos, the links below lead to some tutorial resources for working with Microsoft Teams (here) and a set of team training activities that I developed initially for incorporation in a large 1st year undergraduate class at The University of Queensland and have adapted (and used in Microsoft Teams Class Notebook) for facilitating teamwork in my 3rd year class for their documentary assignment (here).

 Podcast: HERE